cozodb/cozo-docs/source/execution.rst

 Next, some of the links are labelled *stratifying*:

 * when an inline rule applies another rule through negation,
-* when an inline rule applies another inline rule that contains aggregations,
+* when an inline rule applies another inline rule (not itself) that contains aggregations,
 * when an inline rule applies itself and it has non-semi-lattice,
 * when an inline rule applies another rule which is a fixed rule,
 * when a fixed rule has another rule as an input relation.